Typhoid Mary (character)

-Typhoid Mary (Mary Alice Fisk, née Walker), also known as Bloody Mary and Mutant Zero, is a supervillain appearing in American comic books published by Marvel Comics.
-The character was initially depicted as an enemy of Daredevil suffering from dissociative identity disorder, but has also come into conflict with Spider-Man and Deadpool, ultimately marrying the crime boss the Kingpin (Wilson Fisk), as his second wife.
+Typhoid Mary (Mary Alice Walker), also known as Bloody Mary and Mutant Zero, is a supervillain appearing in American comic books published by Marvel Comics.
+The character was initially depicted as an enemy of Daredevil suffering from dissociative identity disorder, but has also come into conflict with Spider-Man and Deadpool.

 The character was portrayed in the film Elektra by Natassia Malthe.
 Alice Eve portrayed the character in the second season of the Marvel Cinematic Universe television series Iron Fist (2018).

 Publication history

 Typhoid Mary first appeared in Daredevil #254 (May 1988), and was created by writer Ann Nocenti and artist John Romita Jr. Her name comes from early 20th-century Irish-American cook and typhoid fever carrier "Typhoid Mary" Mallon.
+As depicted in the early stories, Typhoid Mary has dissociative identity disorder; while her "Typhoid" identity is evil, her alter ego, Mary Walker, is sweet and reserved, and enters into a relationship with Daredevil.
+Nocenti created Typhoid Mary after reflecting on experiences working in asylums for the mentally ill, about the condition of bipolar disorder, and about stereotypes regarding women in comic books.

 The character first appeared disguised as Mutant Zero in Avengers: The Initiative #4 (September 2007) as a member of Henry Peter Gyrich's black ops team.
 Prior to this, writer Dan Slott stated that the "mysterious character" was secretly a well-known character in disguise.

-She's a mutant chick who's been cover-worthy many times...
-When that mask comes off, there will be a 'whoa' among those reading it.
-People who don't even follow comics regularly will know who it is.